top of page

 What isn't talked about nearly as much is the 60,000 porters who make it possible.

 They carry up to 45 pounds with items such as camping gear, hiking gear, food, and even portable bathrooms.
+These porters also carry most of the load on their heads and climb steep paths, doing this for 6 to 8 hours in a typical day!
 Needless to say, porters are an incredibly powerful resource when climbing Mt.
 Kilimanjaro.

-Our first initiative will be upskilling.
+Our first two initiatives will be creating a harness and upskilling.
 See the Solution page for more details.

 bottom of page